BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_2_Paying_a_Invoice.md

 ```
 That's the true beauty of the Lightning Network there: with no effort from the peer-to-peer participants, their individual channels become a network!

-> :book: ***How Do Payments Work Across the Network?*** Say that node A (`03240a4878a9a64aea6c3921a434e573845267b86e89ab19003b0c910a86d17687`) has a channel open with node B (`0302d48972ba7eef8b40696102ad114090fd4c146e381f18c7932a2a1d73566f84`), node B has a channel open with node C (`02f3d74746934494fa378235e5bc44cfdbb5b8779d839263fb7f9218be032f6f61`) and node A receives an invoice from node C for 11,111 msat.
-Node A pay node B the 11,111 msat, plus a small fee, and then node B passes it on to node C. Easy enough.
+> :book: ***How Do Payments Work Across the Network?*** Say that node A has a channel open with node B, node B has a channel open with node C, and node A receives an invoice from node C for 11,111 msat.
+Node A pays node B the 11,111 msat, plus a small fee, and then node B pays the 11,111 msat to node C. Easy enough.
 Except remember that all channels actually are just records of who owns how much of the Funding Transaction.
 So what really happens is 11,111 msat of the Funding Transaction on channel A-B shifts from A to B, and then 11,111 msat of the Funding Transaction on channel B-C shifts from B to C. This means that two things are required for this payment to work: first, each channel must have sufficient capacity for the payment; and second, the payer on each channel must own enough of the capacity to make the payment.

 Note that in this example, 12,111 msat were sent to pay an invoice of 11,111 msat: the extra being a very small, flat fee (not a percentage) that was paid to the intermediary.

-### Check your balance
+## Checking your balance

 Having successfully made a payment, you should see that your funds have changed accordingly.